maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/forensic_probe.md

 ```
 This highlights which algorithms/scenarios breached timing, CPU, or RSS thresholds and records the supporting statistics.

+Supply `--baseline other_run.json` to compare a new dataset against an older
+collection and inspect deltas in |t| and MI across machines or sessions.

 The CLI options:

 | Option | Meaning |